TurnTheLydon/Azure_Management/README.md

 # Azure Management
 This tool is currently only in the phases of development to provide simple Azure Tenant Management from Azure Cloud Shell or Windows Terminal.
 Follow for updates and changes

+** I am currently in the process of rewriting this tool in Azure CLI rather than PS for compatibility reasons within Azure. **

 This tool will be aimed to provide simple management of Azure services and users via Azure Cloud Shell or PowerShell session via Windows Terminal

 I will update the below variable list as additional variables are added